oracle-livelabs/analytics-ai/generative-ai-chef/3-setup-environment-lab/setup-environment-lab.md

 To proceed with the lab you would need Oracle Cloud account and access to the Oracle Cloud Infrastructure Data Science and AI Services.

-Estimated time - ~5 minutes
+Estimated Time - 5 minutes

 ### Objectives

-1. Install and activate the required Conda environment
+* Install and activate the required Conda environment
-2. Install dependencies
+* Install dependencies
-3. Create project folder
+* Create project folder

 ### Prerequisites